edison12a/SCROLL/README.md

-SCROLL: A Concept Note
+SCROLL: Can we make a tool that automatically generates documentation and unit-tests for procedural processing programs?
 =======

-# Concept
+# Concept Note
 The purpose of this tool is to reduce the hustle / tediousness of documenting and writing unit tests for real-time data processing programs.